openspending/openspending/README.md

 OpenSpending's code is licensed under the GNU Affero Licence except where otherwise indicated.
 A copy of this licence is available in the file [LICENSE.txt](LICENSE.txt).

-OpenSpending is a microservices platform made up of a number of separate apps, orchestrated with [Docker Compose](https://docs.docker.com/compose/).
-This repository contains docker-compose files that can be used for production and development.
-It also acts as a central hub for managing [issues](https://github.com/openspending/openspending/issues) for the entire platform.
+OpenSpending is a microservices platform made up of a number of separate apps, each maintained in their own git repository.
+This repository contains [docker-compose](https://docs.docker.com/compose/) files that can be used run an instance of Openspending for development, or as the basis for a production deployment.
+This repository also acts as a central hub for managing [issues](https://github.com/openspending/openspending/issues) for the entire platform.

 ### What are these files?